-Previously we have made a on how to transfer segmentation masks from 2D photo context image to 3D point cloud.
+Previously we have made a tutorial on how to transfer segmentation masks from 2D photo context image to 3D point cloud.
 This time we will do the opposite - transfer segmentation masks from 3D point cloud to 2D photo context image.

 The main steps of this tutorial are the following: